 Each clinical trial defines who is eligible to take part in the study.
 Each trial must include only people who fit the patient traits for that study (the eligibility criteria).
 For more information about eligibility criteria, go to “How Do Clinical Trials Work?”
 Some trials enroll people who have a specific disease or condition.
 Others enroll healthy people to test new approaches to prevention, diagnosis, or screening.

 Pediatric clinical research networks (PCRNs) have been existence for over five decades with pediatric oncology community establishing the first networks in the 1950s.
 Now networks exist across continuum of care (primary, secondary, and tertiary care), across specialties (oncology, nephrology, neurology, etc), and across several countries.

 Should Your Child Participate in a Clinical Study?

 Parents and caregivers have many questions when considering enrolling a child in a clinical study and many times children and adolescents also want to know what they will go through.
 The NIH provides helpful resources that provide information on why clinical studies are important, how children might benefit from participation, and what you should think about before, during, and after joining a study.

-To help with a child’s understanding, the New England Research Institutes (NERI) has introduced a web site called The Kids Files, designed for kids and parents to explore together and learn about clinical studies, through interactive games and activity pages.
-Another helpful tool is a newly launched video game called “The Paper Kingdom,” The game is aimed at kids ages 8 -14 and helps dispel myths and misconceptions about medical clinical trials.
+To help with a child’s understanding is a newly launched video game called “The Paper Kingdom,” The game is aimed at kids ages 8-14 and helps dispel myths and misconceptions about medical clinical trials.
 The game was officially launched this week on the website of the National Heart, Lung, and Blood Institute (NHLBI), part of the National Institutes of Health.
 It is available as a free download from the Children and Clinical Studies website and is rated “E” for everyone.